2017 Early Decision Program

 student process and register at a later date.

-Applications filed after we reach our Early Decision capacity of 500 students will be processed as new student to Chabot College rather than Early Decision.
+Applications filed after February 22, 2017 will be processed as new student to Chabot College rather than Early Decision.
 Students will go through our traditional new student process and register at a later date.

 Education: please choose the option received high school diploma